Changissnz/TAGIB/README.md

 full recovery from a horridly broken pseudo-survivor to someone as physically great as before and superior in mentality.
-A changed mind makes a changed man is the moral of this story, because I sincerely can never use the word `moral` in the same sentence as those that staged the cyber-attack against me.
+A changed mind makes a changed man is the moral of this story, because I sincerely can never use the word `moral` in the same sentence with those that staged the cyber-attack against me.

 Back in the days when I was a loyal soldier of the Lord Commodore Marshall, I admit that I participated in things that go against the idea of unity, something